pivlab/onboarding/README.md

 This usually involves modifying the `_data/sources.yaml` file.
 See [the documentation on citations](https://greene-lab.gitbook.io/lab-website-template-docs/basics/citations) for more information.
 * **Check out [these other setup steps](docs/cu_dbmi.md) to fully join the CU Department of Biomedical Informatics**.
+* Take a look at our [reading list](docs/reading.md).
+This list contains articles and texts across a variety of topics that we found extremely useful.
+Feel free to suggest your own.

 ## Contributing